As a student with disabilities, you face unique considerations as you plan for college. These steps will help you through the process:

 Once you narrow your college choices, meet with the disability services coordinator at each college to determine services and accommodations that may be available.
 This will help you decide which college best meets your needs.
 To prepare for that meeting review these questions to ask the disabilities services coordinator and questions you may be asked.

 Step 5: Apply for admission and financial aid

 Ask your prospective colleges about deadlines and the process for applying for admission, financial aid and college-based scholarships.
-Ask about scholarships that may be available for students with disabilities.
+Ask about scholarships for students with disabilities.

-When you apply for financial aid, inform the college’s financial aid administrator of your disability-related expenses keeping in mind that financial aid will not cover expenses already covered by assisting agencies.
+After you apply for financial aid, inform the college of your disability-related expenses.
+Financial aid will not cover expenses already covered by assisting agencies.
 Possible disability-related expenses include:

 - services for personal care attendants

 - special education equipment related to your disability and its maintenance

 - special transportation